hack-tramp/WNetWrap/README.md

 ### GET requests

-Making a GET request with cpr is simple - the GET method is used by default so doesn't need to be specified:
+Making a GET request with WNetWrap is simple - the GET method is used by default so doesn't need to be specified:

 ```c++
 #include <wnetwrap.h>
 wrap::Response r = wrap::HttpsRequest(wrap::Url{"http://www.httpbin.org/get"});
 ```
-This gives us a Response object which we’ve called r.
+This gives us a `Response` object which we’ve called r.
 There’s a lot of good stuff in there:
 ```c++
 std::cout << r.url << std::endl; // http://www.httpbin.org/get
 std::cout << r.status_code << std::endl; // 200